 - Veeam Installer Service is an auxiliary service that is installed and started on any Windows server once it is added to the list of managed servers in the Veeam Backup & Replication console.
 This service analyzes the system, installs and upgrades necessary components and services depending on the role selected for the server.

 - Veeam Data Mover is a component that performs data processing tasks on behalf of Veeam Backup & Replication, such as retrieving source VM data, performing data deduplication and compression, and storing backed-up data on the target storage.

-- A machine used as a backup proxy should have direct access to the storage on which VMs reside or the storage where VM data is written.
-This way, the backup proxy will retrieve data directly from the datastore, bypassing LAN.
+- A machine used as the backup proxy should have direct access to the storage on which VMs reside or the storage where VM data is written.
+This way, the backup proxy will retrieve data directly from the datastore bypassing LAN.

 - The backup proxy can be a VM with HotAdd access to VM disks on the datastore.
 This type of proxy also enables LAN-free data transfer between the host and backup proxy.

 - If neither of the above scenarios is possible, you can assign the role of the backup proxy to a machine on the network closer to the source or the target storage with which the proxy will be working.
 In this case, VM data will be transported over LAN using NBD protocol.